apereo/cas/docs/cas-server-documentation/planning/Security-Guide.md

 insert HTTP Security headers into the web response to prevent against HSTS, XSS, X-FRAME and other attacks.
 These settings are presently on by default.

-{% include_cached casproperties.html properties="cas.http-web-request" %}
+{% include_cached casproperties.html properties="cas.http-web-request.header" %}

 To review and learn more about these options, please visit [this guide][cas-sec-filter].